intel-analytics/ipex-llm/python/llm/example/GPU/LlamaIndex/README.md

 > Note: For the first time that each model runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.

-### 4. Run the examples
+## 4. Run the examples

-#### 4.1 RAG (Retrival Augmented Generation)
+### 4.1 RAG (Retrival Augmented Generation)

-The RAG example shows how to load the input text into vector database, and then use `RetrieverQueryEngine` to build a retrival pipeline.
+The RAG example ([rag.py](./rag.py)) is adapted from the [Official llama index RAG example](https://docs.llamaindex.ai/en/stable/examples/low_level/oss_ingestion_retrieval.html).
+This example builds a pipeline to ingest data (e.g. llama2 paper in pdf format) into a vector database (e.g. PostgreSQL), and then build a retrieval pipeline from that vector database.

 In the current directory, run the example with command: